madhumitha-r26/madhumitha-r26/README.md

 ### Hi there 👋

--  🔭 I’m currently working on a web development project
+-  🔭 I’m currently working on a major project
--  🌱 I’m currently learning Python
+-  🌱 I’m currently learning Fullstack web development
 -  😉 I’m a passionate UI/UX Designer
 -  🤔 I’m looking for help with coding in DSA
 -  📫 How to reach me: madhumitha.rc26@gmail.com